Salm-Salm: History

 Salm-Salm was created as a partition of Salm-Dhaun in 1574, and was raised from a County to a Principality in 1739 after being inherited and renamed by Count Nicholas Leopold of Salm-Hoogstraten.
 Salm-Salm was partitioned between itself and Salm-Neuweiler in 1608.

 The last territorial partition occurred in 1751, when Salm-Salm reorganized its borders with the Duchy of Lorraine.
+From 1743 the Princes were also Dukes of Hoogstraten, with the seat at Hoogstraten Castle (Gelmelslot).

-In 1790, after the French Revolution, the princes of Salm fled the territory and moved to their castle in Anholt, Westphalia.
+In 1790, after the French Revolution, the princes of Salm fled the territory and moved to their castle in Anholt, Westphalia, Anholt Castle.
 Salm-Salm then was besieged by the revolutionary army, which blocked food supplies from reaching the state.
 As a consequence, the population was forced to surrender to France.
-On 2 March 1793, the French National Convention declared Salm-Salm to be a part of the French Republic and attached it to the Départment of the Vosges.
+On 2 March 1793, the French National Convention declared Salm-Salm to be a part of the French Republic and attached it to the Department of the Vosges.
 This was recognized by the Holy Roman Empire in the Peace of Lunéville of 1801.

 Some years later, in 1802/1803, together with Salm-Kyrburg, the prince of Salm-Salm was granted new territories formerly belonging to the Bishops of Münster (Westphalia).
 The new territory was governed in union with Salm-Kyrburg and was known as the Principality of Salm.